 The cheaper EcoBoost model still has plenty of appeal.
 The turbocharged 2.3-liter inline-four has an economy car drone, blended with the sound of an asthmatic hairdryer when the turbo spools up.
 But move past that, and the engine starts to win you over on brute power alone.
 With 310 horsepower to its name, the EcoBoost is roughly equal to a Mustang GT of just eight years back.
 It even has a cool Line Lock feature that lets you rip nice burnouts whenever you want.
 Pull it up on the instrument panel using the steering wheel-mounted buttons, set your rpm, and stomp on the gas like it’s the biggest cockroach you’ve ever seen.

 Both the Shelby GT350 and GT350R models each get a $1,000 price hike for the new model year, even though they both maintain the exterior styling from 2017 rather than sharing the new face of the 2018 Mustang in EcoBoost and GT trim.

 Special Edition Models & Variants

-A total of 120,800 Mustangs were sold in the second year of the sixth generation Mustang.
+A total of 108,540 Mustangs were sold in 2018.
 Unfortunately, we cannot get our hands on the detail breakdown by variant or option.
 We continue to dig around for it so if you have that information definitely let us know.

 Options and Pricing

-The base Mustang continued to be a bargain at $25,000 while the same could also be said for the top of the range Shelby GT350 which was a tad over $50,000 for performance equal if not better than the exotic competition from Germany.
-For more detailed options and pricing please check out our 2017 pricing and options research.
+The base Mustang continued to be a bargain at $25,680 while the same could also be said for the top of the range Shelby GT350 which was now almost $60,000 for performance equal if not better than the exotic competition from Germany.
+For 2018, Ford also has expanded the available color and customization options and created 10 new wheel designs (12 available wheels in total).
+There were also several new packages and other options that could be chosen too across all model variants.
+For more detailed options and pricing please check out our 2018 pricing and options research.

 2 Door EcoBoost Fastback